najamelan/futures_ringbuf/README.md

 If you want to seed the buffer before using it with futures_ringbuf, you can use the `Producer` and `Consumer` types of ringbuf. `futures_ringbuf::RingBuffer` implements `From< (Producer<T>, Consumer<T>) >`.

-### Wasm
+### WASM

-This crate works on wasm.
-See the [integration test](https://github.com/najamelan/futures_ringbuf/tree/master/test/wasm.rs) for wasm for some code.
+This crate works on WASM.
+See the [integration test](https://github.com/najamelan/futures_ringbuf/tree/master/test/wasm.rs) for WASM for some code.

 ### Basic example